Jiannan-Liu/nCoVSegNet/README.md

     <img src="images/overview.png" width="80%"/> <br />
 </p>

 ## Requirements

 - Python3
 - Pytorch version >= 1.2.0.
-- Some basic python packages such as Numpy, Pandas, SimpleITK.
+- Some basic python packages, such as Numpy, Pandas, SimpleITK.

 ## Data Preparation

-- Please put the 2D CT images in the following directory: `./dataset/`, and organize the data as following structure:
+- Please put CT images and segmentation masks in the following directory: `./dataset/`, and organize the data as follows:
   ```
      ├── dataset
         ├── train